 - Recording case progress: Caseworkers also leave a paper trail.
 This is often helpful for legal and financial reasons.
 It is also important in case a client decides to leave rehab and return at a later date.

-Benefits of Case Managing
+What are the Benefits of Case Management?

 When an individual is recovering from a drug or alcohol use disorder, they often need to make use of a wide variety of treatment resources and therapeutic modalities.
 Having a case manager can ease the burden of organizing and coordinating these many outpatient services.
 Moreover, case managers are skilled at taking a long-term review of addiction recovery.
 They can often recognize what a client’s future needs will be far ahead of time and make necessary preparations.